Have a Question About the BreachLock Cloud Platform? Enter it below.

 PCI’s Information Supplement document on Penetration Testing Guidance differentiates between a vulnerability scan covered under requirement 11.2 and a penetration test covered under requirement 11.3.
 Both of these requirements are compulsory for PCI DSS compliance.

-The difference between the two is simply – a vulnerability scan generally scans the existing vulnerabilities, and there is minimal verification of the discovered vulnerabilities as the scans are automated more often than not, while on the other hand, penetration test goes a step further by attempting to exploit vulnerabilities by using manual as well as automated techniques.
+The difference between the two is simply – a vulnerability scan generally scans the existing vulnerabilities, and there is minimal verification of the discovered vulnerabilities as the scans are automated more often than not, while on the other hand, penetration test goes a step further by attempting to exploit vulnerabilities by using the manual as well as automated techniques.
 False positives are mostly removed, and an organization gets insights into the vulnerabilities which could be exploited by the attackers while targeting its technical infrastructure.

 Scope of a Penetration Test